otitoU/Swap/README.md

 }
 ```

-**Behind the scenes:**
+What happens:
-1. User profile gets stored in Firebase Firestore
+1. Profile stored in Firebase Firestore
-2. The skills text is processed by our BERT model into numerical vectors
+2. Skills text converted to vectors using BERT
-3. These vectors get indexed in Qdrant so others can find you through search
+3. Vectors indexed in Qdrant for search

 **Try it:**
 ```bash